andyqp/CSharp/README.md

 C# Extension for StarUML 2
 ============================

-This extension for StarUML(http://staruml.io) support to generate C# code from UML model and to reverse Java code to UML model.
+This extension for StarUML(http://staruml.io) support to generate C# code from UML model.
 Install this extension from Extension Manager of StarUML.
-It is based on C# 2.0 specification.
+It is based on C# 6.0 specification.

 C# Code Generation
 --------------------